LeChatP/RootAsRole/README.md

 After these step, if two roles are conflicting, these roles are considered equal (only the environment variables are different), so configurator is being warned that roles could be in conflict and these could not be reached without specifing precisely the role to choose (with `--role` option).
 In such cases, we highly recommend to review the design of the configured access control.

-Regarding the (vii),(viii), and (ix) points, the choice of least privilege is somewhat arbitrary.
-We are currently working on a explaination on a paper.
+Regarding the (vii),(viii), and (ix) points, the insecure criteria is somewhat arbitrary.
+We are working on a explaination on a paper.

 ## Tested Platforms